a journey into the hills and Himalayas of Nepal...

 In 1954, a survey of India measured the height of Mt.
-Everest for the first time in its history, and was officially declared to be 8848 meters.
+Everest for the first time in its history and was officially declared to be 8848 meters.
 After 67 years Mt.
-Everest gained almost a meter of its height and still keeps on rising due to the underneath activities of the tectonic plates.
+Everest gained almost a meter in its height and still keeps on rising due to the underneath activities of the tectonic plates.

 In 2020 with the combined effort by the governments of Nepal and China together measured the new height of Mt.
 Everest was officially declared to be 8848.86 meters.

 The Himalayas of Nepal extends almost 800 KM from the Kali River in the east to the Tista River in the west.
 Nepal holds 26 percent of its land as the Himalayas with the least populated and to be called the Himalayas the height and the range also matter.

 In Nepal, the Himalayas are mainly above 3300 meters reaching the highest point of 8848.86 meters.
 Out of the 14 highest mountains in the world, Nepal holds a record for the 8 highest Himalayas, and Mount Everest is the highest in the world with an altitude of 8848.86 meters.

 The height of the Himalayas keeps on changing due to the tectonic plate underneath the ground.
 The Indian and the Eurasian plate underneath actively collide with each other to form new mountains and the existing ones keep on rising.

 Which are the popular trekking trails in the Himalayas of Nepal

 Trekking into the Himalayas of Nepal is always an adventure.
 This will take you to one of the most attractive destinations far from the materialistic world.